dem1995/supra-vgmdium-compendium/README.md

 # Preface
 Howdy!
-This is a collection of resources related to Supradarky's VGM Channel(s).
+This website documents a collection of resources related to Supradarky's VGM Channel(s).
 Any additional resources and suggestions are welcome, with the following caveats:
 * This page is not for linking to downloads of copyrighted resources
-* The resources this page links to have different maintainers; inquiries should be addressed dependent on the resource in question
+* The resources this page links to have different maintainers; inquiries should be addressed according to the resource in question

 With that out of the way, here's the content y'all are looking for!
 # Resources